 Using the Pension Table

-Another way you can calculate your own pension estimate is to use the Pension Table on this page.
-The table gives a percentage figure to apply to your final average salary to find the pension amount on an annual basis.
+Another way you can calculate your own pension estimate is to use the Pension Tables on this page.
+These tables give a percentage figure to apply to your final average salary to find the pension amount on an annual basis.

 For example, if you are 58 years old and have total service credit of 27 years, your annual gross pension would equal 50.4% of your final average salary.
 Divide that figure by 12 to get your monthly pension amount.